American Pharoah: Pedigree

 Although Littleprincessemma, American Pharoah's dam, is the half-sister to graded stakes winner Storm Wolf, and to Misty Rosette, winner of the Old Hat Stakes in 2006, her own undistinguished racing career, combined with the modest record of her sire, Yankee Gentleman, (Note: Yankee Gentleman had lifetime earnings of $202,547 with four wins in ten starts, placing no better than fourth in Graded stakes races.
-Littleprincessema's lifetime earnings were $172.) dampened initial public expectations for her second-born foal.
+Littleprincessemma's lifetime earnings were $172.) dampened initial public expectations for her second-born foal.
 Yet American Pharoah's maternal bloodline includes Storm Cat, a Grade I winner retired early due to injury, Northern Dancer, a Kentucky Derby and Preakness Stakes winner, (Note: Storm Cat's sire was Storm Bird, in turn sired by Northern Dancer, who accounts for American Pharoah's only inbreeding within five generations, as Northern Dancer was also the sire of El Gran Senor.
 Northern Dancer, the first Canadian horse to win the Kentucky Derby, was named "one of the most influential sires in Thoroughbred history" by the National Thoroughbred Racing Association.
 American Pharoah is also 6 × 5 inbred to Raise a Native through Fappiano and Exclusive Native.) and Terlingua, a celebrated broodmare, through whom he is a fifth-generation descendant of Secretariat.
 He is also descended through his dam from Flying Paster, a Grade I champion who was 1978 California Horse of the Year, and Exclusive Native (sire of Affirmed and Genuine Risk).
 Through both sire and dam, American Pharoah is a fifth- and sixth-generation descendant of Bold Ruler, (Note: American Pharoah is descended maternally from Bold Ruler through Terlingua and Minnetonka, and paternally through Key to the Kingdom.
 In addition to winning the 1957 Preakness Stakes, Bold Ruler was the sire of Secretariat.) as well as a sixth- and seventh-generation descendant of Tom Fool, one of the top thoroughbreds of the last century.
 (Note: American Pharoah is descended maternally from Tom Fool through Tri Jet and paternally through El Gran Senor.)
 His line traces back to The Oldfield Mare, foaled circa 1695.